-- Impact of Key Transmission Upgrades and/or Infrastructure: Transmission availability has long been recognized as a potential barrier to achieving RPS goals, and SDG&E continues to monitor the progress of transmission upgrades on which SDG&E's RPS projects depend in order to assess potential delays and possible impacts.
-A more detailed discussion of transmission is provided under Section IV6. - Impact of Permitting Delays: Many smaller-projects have experienced local agency permitting delays as they are.
-Delays occur when challenged by individuals and community groups-and may also occur in meeting California Environmental Quality Act ("CEQA") requirements.
+- continues to monitor the progress of transmission upgrades on which SDG&E's RPS projects depend in order to assess potential delays and possible impacts.
+A more detailed discussion of transmission is provided under Section 6. - Impact of Permitting Delays: Many projects have experienced local agency permitting delays.
+Delays occur when challenged by individuals and community groups and may also occur in meeting California Environmental Quality Act ("CEQA") requirements.
 These challenges can result in increased costs to the developer and significant project delays that can jeopardize project viability and potentially lead to project failure.
-A more detailed discussion of permitting is provided under Section IV.
-6.
+A more detailed discussion of permitting is provided under Section 6.